 E3.04-1 At the discretion of the Executive Committee a Membership Review Board may be appointed with the intent of reviewing an active chapter’s membership.
 The Executive Committee may, upon recommendation from the Membership Review Board, place members on Alumni Status.
 Undergraduate members placed on Alumni Status will remain in good standing with the Fraternity, but will not be allowed to participate in active chapter activities.
 Chapter activities may be defined by the Executive Committee, but in general would include, but not be limited to: chapter meetings, social events and intramural activities.

-S3.05 The designation Life Loyal Sig, or Life Member, shall apply to any member who has paid, or is currently paying by installment, the Life Membership fee.
+S3.05 The designation Life Loyal Sig, or Life Member, shall apply to any member who is a participant in the Life Loyal Sig program.
+The Executive Committee shall prescribe by regulation the requirements for participation in the Life Loyal program.

 S3.06 The designation active alumnus member shall apply to any alumnus member who is an active member of a General Fraternity alumni program, such as The Life Loyal Sig or Alumni Program.